touying-typ/touying/themes/university.typ

 /// Default slide function for the presentation.
 ///
-/// - `config` is the configuration of the slide.
-You can use `config-xxx` to set the configuration of the slide.
-For more several configurations, you can use `utils.merge-dicts` to merge them.
+/// - config (dictionary): is the configuration of the slide.
+Use `config-xxx` to set individual configurations for the slide.
+To apply multiple configurations, use `utils.merge-dicts` to combine them.
 ///
-/// - `repeat` is the number of subslides.
-Default is `auto`，which means touying will automatically calculate the number of subslides.
+/// - repeat (int, auto): is the number of subslides.
+The default is `auto`, allowing touying to automatically calculate the number of subslides.
+The `repeat` argument is required when using `#slide(repeat: 3, self => [ .. ])` style code to create a slide, as touying cannot automatically detect callback-style `uncover` and `only`.
 ///
-///   The `repeat` argument is necessary when you use `#slide(repeat: 3, self => [ .. ])` style code to create a slide.
-The callback-style `uncover` and `only` cannot be detected by touying automatically.
+/// - setting (dictionary): is the setting of the slide, which can be used to apply set/show rules for the slide.
 ///
-/// - `setting` is the setting of the slide.
-You can use it to add some set/show rules for the slide.
-///
-/// - `composer` is the composer of the slide.
-You can use it to set the layout of the slide.
+/// - composer (array, function): is the layout composer of the slide, allowing you to define the slide layout.
 ///
 ///   For example, `#slide(composer: (1fr, 2fr, 1fr))[A][B][C]` to split the slide into three parts.
 The first and the last parts will take 1/4 of the slide, and the second part will take 1/2 of the slide.
 ///